Lone ★ Star

 Ali, A., Farooqui, S., & Khalid, E. Circulation, 150(Suppl_1), Abstract 4144084

-This research, co-authored by CRI team members Dr. Asif Ali, Sami Farooqui, and Emad Khalid, presents a case study of a 58-year-old female with heart failure with reduced ejection fraction (HFrEF) of 20% due to ischemia, not amenable to revascularization.
+This research, co-authored by CRI team members Asif Ali MD, Sami Farooqui, and Emad Khalid, presents a case study of a 58-year-old female with heart failure with reduced ejection fraction (HFrEF) of 20% due to ischemia, not amenable to revascularization.
 The patient refused heart transplant surgery and underwent 35 sessions of Enhanced External Counterpulsation (EECP) over seven weeks.
 Post-EECP, she showed improvements in her Canadian Cardiovascular Society (CCS) score, New York Heart Association (NYHA) class, and ejection fraction (EF), leading to her delisting from heart transplantation.
 The case highlights EECP as a noninvasive outpatient treatment for ischemic HFrEF patients awaiting heart transplantation, suggesting its potential as an early intervention.

 Poster Presentation